Policies

 Attendance

-Missed classes, for any reason, including but not limited to: illness, vacation, studio closures for weather or holidays, are not refunded or pro-rated.
-Make up classes may be attended in one level higher or lower than the student’s current level.
-Please email or call in advance to notify staff of the make up class your student will be attending.
-Make up classes are strongly encouraged, but not mandatory.
+Missed classes, for any reason, including but not limited to illness, vacation, or studio closures due to weather or holidays, are not refunded or prorated.
+Make-up classes may be attended in one level higher or lower than the student’s current level.
+Please email or call in advance to notify staff of the makeup class your student will attend.
+Make-up classes are strongly encouraged, but not mandatory.

 Parent Observation

+Parents are invited to watch their students’ classes on the lobby monitor or in the Spot TV app.
 We have a parent observation week at the end of the year in May.
 This is the only time parents may sit in on class.
-This is your opportunity to watch your child’s progress and skill, and we encourage you to do so.
+This is your opportunity to watch your child’s progress and skills, and we encourage you to do so.
 The exception to this policy is for our youngest dancers, ages 3-5.
-If your child is shy, unsure, or has strong attachments, we will work together to build a bridge for a secure and tear-free transition.
+If your child is shy, unsure, or has strong attachments, we will work together to build a bridge to a secure, tear-free transition.

 Parent / Instructor Meetings